tntmeijs/Vulkanic/README.md

 # Vulkanic
-A 3D renderer built using Vulkan.
+A 3D renderer built using Vulkan for Windows (may support additional platforms in the future).

 # Requirements
 - Python 3.6